Friday Mostly clear. The chance of a thunderstorm near the west coast later this evening. Winds E/SE 15 to 25 km/h tending E/NE in the evening.

-Sunday Mostly sunny.
-Winds E 15 to 25 km/h becoming light before dawn then becoming E 20 to 30 km/h in the morning.
+Saturday Mostly sunny.
+Winds E/NE 15 to 20 km/h becoming light before dawn then becoming E 20 to 30 km/h in the morning.

 Peninsula Weather Forecasts

 Australia's 2016/17 Tropical Cyclone season officially begins on Tuesday next week.

 Researchers at a Cyclone Testing Station in north Queensland have been busy creating smashed avocado, and it is not the type that goes on toast.

 Parts of western and southern New South Wales are still underwater, despite rain easing across most of the state in recent weeks.